makersacademy/bowling-challenge-ruby/README.md

 # Bowling Challenge in Ruby

-This is Alexis Morcrette's solution to the Bowling Challenge in Ruby, Makers Academy's Week 5 Weekend Challenge.
+This is Alexis Morcrette's partial solution to the Bowling Challenge in Ruby, Makers Academy's Week 5 Weekend Challenge.

 The focus for this challenge is to write high-quality code, to deliver a bowling score program.